 - Statistics, research methods and their application to problems in industrial and organizational psychology: PSY 815, 818, 865 (should be completed prior to MA). - Independent Study, PSY 890 both semesters 1st year.
 This course involves a research project, exposure to the research programs of faculty in I/O and OB, and discusses topics related to starting your own program of research. - Theory and research in Industrial and Organizational Psychology: PSY 860, I/O Psychology.
 Must be completed prior to MA. - 5 additional courses in industrial and organizational psychology.
 Courses topics: motivation, learning and performance; individual differences and assessment; developing people; systems and levels; cultural context, and work attitudes and wellbeing.
-Note that a course that fulfills - the I/O requirement cannot fulfill any other requirement. - Breadth and/or Area of Expertise: 3 courses (3 credits each, within or across categories) in (a) other areas of psychology, (b) advanced statistics and modeling, or (c) multidisciplinary areas (e.g., economics, political science, communications, network science, computer science, engineering, etc.) where the constructs, processes, and/or methods and the theories have particular relevance for I/O psychology and the development of your expertise.
-Courses should be selected in consultation with your Advisor well in advance as part of a considered plan of study.
+Note that a course that fulfills the I/O requirement cannot fulfill any other requirement. - Breadth and/or Area of Expertise: 3 courses (3 credits each, within or across categories) in (a) other areas of psychology, (b) advanced statistics and modeling, or (c) multidisciplinary areas (e.g., economics, political science, communications, network science, computer science, engineering, etc.) where the constructs, processes, and/or methods and the theories have particular relevance for I/O psychology and the development of your expertise.
+Courses should be selected in consultation with your Advisor well in advance as part of a considered plan of study. - In addition to these course requirements, students are required to present or otherwise disseminate their research at academic or practitioner conferences.
+Appropriate opportunities to present can be identified in consultation with the student's Advisor.